jblukin/B351-DK-NeuralNetworkProject/README.md

 Credit to Unity Technologies ML-Agents Toolkit and Library (https://github.com/Unity-Technologies/ml-agents)

-Please Use This Video to Install the Same ML-Agents Version we used: https://www.youtube.com/watch?v=zPFU30tbyKs
+Please use this video to install the same ML-Agents Version we used: https://www.youtube.com/watch?v=zPFU30tbyKs